nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Strength will rise
+  - title: Yesterday, today and forever
-    video: nuudVoMyZyE
+    video: bjOLDaSfIHQ
-  - video: aDQeREdlw_4
+  - video: 9_LyUSoSX84
-    title: You alone can rescue
+    title: Cornerstone
-  - video: y5VutCGsVXE
+  - video: v6nVlG_d3CQ
-    title: King of kings, majesty
+    title: Yes and Amen
-  - video: LULK2nZ6sCc
+  - video: HROSwkRwpPI
-    title: Before the Throne of God above
+    title: Faithful One
 sermon:
-  video: mx3nimdOv9I
+  video: ZzCogn3X_as
-  title: Crossroad Online - Teamwork (part 3)
+  title: Jesus the same yesterday, today and forever
-  intro: Here is our full Sunday service, recorded at Crossroad.
-After a time of
+  intro: We live in a rapidly changing world, but in the talk this week Robert
-    worship and prayer, Jon continues looking at the theme of teamwork and how we can encourage one another in our faith.
+    reminds us that Jesus is the same yesterday, today and forever.
 ---